abuiles/json-xdr/README.md

 discriminant, then a property with the arm's name is set in the object and its value should contain a type as defined in the XDR declaration.

-The following struct has two property of type union: `memo` and `meta`.
+The following struct has two properties of type union: `memo` and `meta`.

 ``` javascript
 let event = new types.Event({